 In 1834 Augustus Smith was granted a lease by the Duchy of Cornwall.
 As Lord Proprietor of the Isles of Scilly he became a reforming governor who unlike previous governors took a great interest in the people of the islands and made his home there.
 Until his death in 1872 he made great changes to the islands.
-"He devoted his life unselfishly to those Islands and added greatly to their beauty" Before coming to Scilly from the home counties Smith had already been a keen advocate of improving education for the common people "When I find youths, the progeny of hereditary paupers, simply through being able to read, write and cipher, readily obtain in London apprenticeships in various trades, I felt the true or at least the main clue was discovered".
+Before coming to Scilly from the home counties Smith had already been a keen advocate of improving education for the common people commenting, "When I find youths, the progeny of hereditary paupers, simply through being able to read, write and cipher, readily obtain in London apprenticeships in various trades, I felt the true or at least the main clue was discovered" (Llewellyn 2005, 16).
 As a result of his concerns Smith set up a number of non-denominational Parish Schools that were to survive until taken over following the 1870 Education Act.
 When he came to Scilly he was determined that all the island children should have a good education.
-During the mid nineteenth century Smith had schools constructed on St Mary's, St Martin's and St Agnes and effectively made education compulsory.
+During the mid-nineteenth century Smith had schools constructed on St Mary's, St Martin's and St Agnes and effectively made education compulsory.
 In order to achieve this, the declining population on Samson was moved to other islands so that the children could attend school regularly.